unofficial-mirror/jiri/README.md

 </manifest>
 ```
 When you run `jiri update` for the first time, the "foo" and "bar" repos will
-be cloned into `$JIRI_ROOT/foo` and `$JIRI_ROOT/bar` respectively.
-Running
+be cloned into `foo` and `bar` respectively.
+Running `jiri update`
-`jiri update` again will sync the master branch of these repos with the remote
+again will sync the master branch of these repos with the remote master
-master branch.
+branch.

 Note that the project paths do not need to be immediate children of the jiri
 root.
 We could have decided to set the `path` attribute for the "bar" project